Examination Results 2019

 2018: 47.21 (national 46.5)

 The English Baccalaureate is designed to ensure that students have the opportunity to study a broad range of subjects, but ones suited to their interests and abilities.
-At The Sydney Russell School in 2019, 38.4% of students achieved the English Baccalaureate at a grade 5 or above, which all indications suggest will be above the percentage of students who achieved the English Baccalaureate nationally.
+At The Sydney Russell School in 2019, 38.4% of students achieved the English Baccalaureate at a grade 4 or above, which is 13% above what students achieved nationally.
 To achieve the Ebacc, students must study a range of subjects: